Package com.google.cloud.tasks.v2beta2

 The HTTP method to use for the request.
 The default is POST.
 The app's request handler for the task's target URL must be able to handle HTTP requests with this http_method, otherwise the task attempt fails with error code 405 (Method Not Allowed).
 See [Writing a push task request handler](https://cloud.google.com/appengine/docs/java/taskqueue/push/creating-handlers#writing_a_push_task_request_handler) and the App Engine documentation for your runtime on [How Requests are Handled](https://cloud.google.com/appengine/docs/standard/python3/how-requests-are-handled).

-.google.cloud.tasks.v2beta2.HttpMethod http_method = 1;
+.google.cloud.tasks.v2beta2.HttpMethod http_method = 1;- Specified by:

 - The enum numeric value on the wire for httpMethod.